 2 Thessalonians 3:1-18

 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.

 One aspect of every successful athlete is sacrifice.
 There are some things they give up to attain their goal.
 Things like personal time, sleep, and certain foods are all sacrificed to get something they want more.
 This is a wonderful lesson for a follower of Jesus Christ.
 There are some things on this earth that we must willingly give up to gain that prize that only God can give.
 What are you sacrificing in order to follow God?

 1 Timothy 1:1-20

 One of the most interesting relationships in sports is that of an athlete and his coach.
 Because this involves supervision and motivation, this relationship can get tense.
-An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team if he follows the coach.
-This relationship mirrors the life of a Christian: it is not always easy to obey God, but you will still benefit from it.
+An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team to follow the coach.
+This relationship mirrors a Christian’s life: it is not always easy to obey God, but you will still benefit from it.
 Are you following the directions that God is giving you?

 1 Timothy 2:1-15

 KNOWING YOUR TEAM

 One key to winning in sports is teamwork.
 You have to know who is on your team, and you have to identify with them.
 This sense of belonging and being part of a whole create unity and synergy, which helps the team achieve victory.
 For a Christian, this is an important concept as well.
 Identifying with those on the team creates strength, which helps the Christian to stand strong during trials.
 Are you part of a team that is striving to live for God?

 ___________________________________ READING PLAN: